derickr/derickrethans-articles/201304120927-google-map-maker.rst

    :Tags: blog, php, openstreetmap
    :Short: gmm

-Earlier today, Google announced_ that they have made Google Map Maker available in the United Kingdom.
+Yesterday, Google announced_ that they have made Google Map Maker available in the United Kingdom.
 Like OpenStreetMap_ it allows everybody to update and add things to the map.
 But there is one big
 difference: With MapMaker you don't get access to the data.